nixienixie00/faiblebud/README.md

 Please contact the author to be added as a beta tester.

 The full experience can only be tested on an Alexa device.
 However, you can test the backend server using simple instructions below.

+# Features

+Up to the 6 different voices to listen to so the young ones don't get bored

+# Architecture

+The Alexa Skill is currently created by VoiceFlow no-code platform.
+The backend is a NodeJS server whose source code is in this repo whose primary function is to make calls to the ElevenLabs API to generate the audio narration.

 # Alexa Backend Server